yantonov/ntfd/README.md

 It is a tiny server which allow to set configurable notification.

 #### Idea
-Abstract client from the notification handling and provider only the mechanism to trigger notifications.
+To abstract client from the notification handling details and to provide only the mechanism to trigger notifications.

 #### Usage
 Application expose HTTP API at default port 4242.